 Proposed Actions (APCD)

-This is a central place to find proposed regulations, proposed Board orders, proposed permits for large facilities, or other documents or actions that are (or will be) proposed for adoption by the Louisville Metro Air Pollution Control Board ("Board" below) or issuance by the Louisville Metro Air Pollution Control District (APCD).
+This page, also known as the APCD "docket," is where you will find proposed air pollution permits for large facilities, proposed regulations, proposed board orders, and other documents or actions that may be pending before the Louisville Metro Air Pollution Control Board ("Board") or being considered by the Louisville Metro Air Pollution Control District ("District").
 See the types of items below.

 - Note 1:

-- A public hearing may be scheduled if the APCD determines that there are germane, unresolved issues or substantial public interest, in accordance with Regulation 2.07.
+- A public hearing may be scheduled if the District determines that there are germane, unresolved issues or substantial public interest, in accordance with Regulation 2.07.

 - Be notified by e-mail or text message of upcoming actions

 - Board Orders and Agreements

 - About Permits

 - Any proposed permits under review by the U.S. EPA are indicated in the List of Title V operating permits.

 Explanation of Headings